felipecaldas/flask-api-minimum-boilerplate/README.md

 # flask-api-minimum-boilerplate
-A basic boilerplate for flask with flask-restful and pytest
+A basic boilerplate for flask with flask-restplus and pytest

 * Python 3.6
 * pytest 3.0.6